 Fourteen-year-old Bobby Franks is abducted from a Chicago, Illinois, street and killed in what later proves to be one of the most fascinating murders in American history.
-The killers, Nathan Leopold and Richard Loeb, were extremely wealthy and intelligent teenagers whose sole motive for killing Franks was the desire to commit the “perfect crime.”
+The killers, Nathan Leopold and Richard Loeb, were wealthy and intelligent teenagers whose sole motive for killing Franks was the desire to commit the “perfect crime.”

 Leopold, who graduated from the University of Chicago at age 18, spoke nine languages and had an IQ of 200, but purportedly had perverse sexual desires.
 Loeb, also unusually gifted, graduated from college at 17 and was fascinated with criminal psychology.
 The two made a highly unusual pact: Loeb, who was gay, agreed to participate in Leopold’s eccentric sexual practices in return for Leopold’s cooperation with his criminal endeavors.

 Both were convinced that their intelligence and social privilege exempted them from the laws that bound other people.
 In 1924, the pair began to put this maxim to the test by planning to commit a perfect murder.
-They each established false identities and began rehearsing the kidnapping and murder over and over.
+They each established false identities and began rehearsing the kidnapping and murder.

 Loeb stabbed Bobby Franks (who was actually his distant cousin) several times in the backseat of a rented car as Leopold drove through Chicago’s heavy traffic.
 After Franks bled to death on the floor of the car, Leopold and Loeb threw his body in a previously scouted swamp and then disposed of the other evidence in various locations.
 In an attempt to throw police off their trail, they sent a ransom note demanding $10,000 to Franks’ wealthy father.